willroberts/poeapi/README.md

 ## To Do

+1. Implement stash tab endpoint: https://www.pathofexile.com/developer/docs/api-resource-public-stash-tabs
 1. Use local HTTP server to run tests without Internet access.
-1. Implement stash tab endpoint: https://www.pathofexile.com/developer/docs/api-resource-public-stash-tabs
+1. Address TODO items
 1. Open source the repo to enable GoDoc and Go Report Card
 1. Add TravisCI to get a build passing badge.
 1. Add CodeCov to get a coverage badge.